mothur/mothur.github.io/_wiki/mothur_v.1.24.0.md

 ---
-title: 'Mothur v.1.24.0'
+title: 'mothur v.1.24.0'
 redirect_from: '/wiki/Mothur_v.1.24.0.html'
 ---
 We are happy to announce the release of [mothur v.1.24.0](mothur_v.1.24.0)!
-In this release we have three new commands that we think you\'ll find useful.
+In this release we have three new commands that we think you'll find useful.
 Perhaps the most significant is the addition of [otu.association](otu.association), which will use a shared or relabund file to create a matrix of correlation values indicating the association between different OTUs.
 Just remember that association is not the same as causation :).
-We\'ve also added [classify.tree](classify.tree) which will take a tree and classification data as input and will output the consensus taxonomy at each node and [sort.seqs](sort.seqs), which will sort files for you.
-We\'ve also added a number of important feature updates including the addition of p-values to the output from [corr.axes](corr.axes).
-We are very much indebted to the great feedback we\'ve been getting through the forum and this feedback is the inspiration of many of the newest commands and features that we\'ve added.
+We've also added [classify.tree](classify.tree) which will take a tree and classification data as input and will output the consensus taxonomy at each node and [sort.seqs](sort.seqs), which will sort files for you.
+We've also added a number of important feature updates including the addition of p-values to the output from [corr.axes](corr.axes).
+We are very much indebted to the great feedback we've been getting through the forum and this feedback is the inspiration of many of the newest commands and features that we've added.
 Thanks!

-As I emailed you earlier in the month we\'ve also made a number of project-related changes.
+As I emailed you earlier in the month we've also made a number of project-related changes.
 First, you can now pull down the bleeding-edge version of mothur whenever you want via GitHub.
 We look forward to more interaction with other developers and hope this will foster even greater collaboration.
-Second, we\'ve added the new RDP training sets.
+Second, we've added the new RDP training sets.
 In the next release, look for a command that will allow you to trim the training set sequences to only include the region you are interested in.
 Also, be on the lookout in the next few weeks for an updated SILVA